List of Mr. Pickles and Momma Named Me Sheriff characters

-The following is a list of characters from the series Mr. Pickles (2013–2019) and its spin-off sequel series Momma Named Me Sheriff (2019–2021).
+The following is a list of characters from the series Mr. Pickles (2013–2019) and its spin-off sequel series Momma Named Me Sheriff (2019–2021)..

 Main characters

 Mr. Pickles

 Mr. Pickles (voiced by Dave Stewart in "Season 3 Finale") is the titular protagonist and the Goodman family's pet Border Collie, revealed in the Season 3 finale to be descended from a long bloodline of dogs that are physical embodiment of a Devil that ruled over an ancient island nation that previously sacrificed any living dogs.
 Through reasons unknown, Mr. Pickles ended up in Old Town and living with the Goodman family - named by Tommy for his love of eating pickles.
-He also enjoys mutilating, killing and engaging in sexual debauchery with those who pose a threat to Tommy or other protagonists.
+He also enjoys mutilating, killing and engaging in sexual debauchery with those who pose a threat to Tommy or other antagonists.
 Mr. Pickles is highly intelligent and possesses incredible strength, surgical skills that he uses to mutilate his victims, the ability to steal from an evil scientist, a high-tech android, and demonic powers which allow him to control local animals to do his bidding (it is shown in one episode of Season 3 that he can't control snakes due to them having no ears to hear his demonic commands but learns to control them through vibrations).
-Despite his evil ways, he loves and is extremely protective of the impressionable young Tommy and his family: protecting them from danger, and often killing those who might do them harm, such as murdering a group of pedophiles or turning an unlicensed breast surgeon who gave Tommy breast implants into a multiple-breasted freak.
+Despite his evil ways, he loves and is extremely protective of the impressionable young Tommy and his family: protecting them from danger, and often killing those who might do them harm, such as murdering a group of sexual predators or turning an unlicensed breast surgeon who gave Tommy breast implants into a multiple-breasted freak.
 He has a long-standing feud with Henry Gobbleblobber, the only Goodman family member aware of Mr. Pickles' evil nature.
 While Mr. Pickles does not actually harm Henry, the dog does put the old man in humiliating situations while making him seem crazy to everyone else.
 Despite their adversarial nature, Mr. Pickles has saved Henry from being lobotomized while he was committed to an asylum and a cannibalistic serial killer that Henry had befriended, unaware he was an escaped convict and serial killer.
 Mr. Pickles has also shown to be sexually attracted to Tommy's mother by often groping, touching her private areas, and even playfully dry-humping her.